bpessman/seedesigner/README.md

-# Crater
+# The Crater Programming Language
-A programming language that will allow for programmable SVG animations.
-Currently in development.

-# To Do List
-- Takeout any unnecessary token types
-- Complete the grammar
-- Figure out how animation will work
+Crater is a research project which will hopefully allow for simple, programmable SVG animations.
+Crater will allow you to export code, import code, and export your final animation.